 Giving young children cash can help them learn about money and math as well as spending responsibly.
 Teaching children to manage and appreciate money early can create good habits that reward the recipient long past the initial gift.

 CDs and savings bonds can help teens learn about money

 Unlike cash that a teenager may be tempted to spend immediately, options like CDs, savings bonds, checks or money sent to their account digitally through an app can help teens learn how to manage deposits and balance saving with spending.
-Online payment systems such as Zelle® allow you to deposit money directly into a teenager’s bank account, providing they are eligible to enroll with Zelle at their financial institution.
+Zelle® allows you to quickly and easily send money directly to a teenager's bank account, providing they are eligible to enroll with Zelle at their financial institution.
 Zelle is available at hundreds of banks and credit unions in the U.S. (as well as in the Zelle app, which is available to consumers whose bank or credit union does not yet offer Zelle), and is always free to use at Bank of America.

 For occasions like graduation, you might consider opening a certificate of deposit at a bank or purchasing a savings bond from the U.S. Department of the Treasury.
 While the graduate won’t be able to access the money right away, he or she will appreciate the extra savings down the road.